-Why 2/3?
+Why 2/3+?

 ... is the minimum number of honest voters in PoS + BFT consensus protocols?
 (With infographics at the bottom).

-Why 2/3?
+Why 2/3+?

-In Proof-of-Stake, stake defines voting power and responsibility for system safety – the greater the stake, the greater the slashing.
+In Proof-of-Stake (PoS) protocols, stake defines voting power and accountability for system safety โ€“ the greater the stake, the greater the slashing.
+However, the stake is only one side of the story โ€“ the other is how blocks are actually finalized (consensus).

-Proof-of-Stake with BFT consensus is analyzed in time slots via an equivocation attack, in which 2 realities both finalize, potentially breaking the system and leaving the chain in a state where the protocol has no way to pick a winner.
+PoS+BFT consensus is analyzed in time slots via an equivocation attack, in which 2 realities both finalize, potentially breaking the system and leaving the chain in a state where the protocol has no way to pick a winner.

 Why not 51%, 66%, maybe 90%, or even 100%?